kintone-labs/kintone-js-sdk/docs/reference/record.md

 ### deleteRecords(params)

-> Deletes multiple records in an app.
+> Delete multiple records in an app.

 **Parameter**